With so much buzz in the online marketing space about Facebook Ads, it’s easy to overlook Pinterest ads. Don’t make this

 You can’t actually make a sale just by having your pin seen in the Pinterest feed.

 Traffic campaigns get you to the next step, paying for the click to your website and getting your content seen.
 Once your content is clicked on, you can now convince your new potential customer to take action.
 An action is referred to as a conversion in the advertising world.

 Since a click gets you one step closer to a conversion, you’ll want to choose traffic campaigns as your main objective when running Pinterest ads.

-Make sure to follow these 8 simple steps for preparing your website for Pinterest ads to track conversions.
+Make sure to follow these 8 simple steps for preparing your website for Pinterest ads to track conversions and check out the exact funnel templates I use to convert sales.

 The BEST Type of Pinterest Ad